 - It’s low odor won’t cause you any discomfort.

-- The water-based, fast-drying polyurethane formula is fast-drying without a strong odor.
+- The quality water-based polyurethane formula is fast-drying without a strong odor.

-- It will adhere tightly to your truck bed to create a tough coating.
+- The black paint will adhere tightly to your truck bed to create a tough protective coating.

 - It’s not a very thick paint.